What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Semi-Generation Based DBB (DBB-SG)

 where $n = 10$, $T_{1}^j (A)$ represents $j$-th generated sentence for option A in Question 1, and \textbf{PPL} means perplexity~\cite{jelinek1977perplexity}.
 And we do normalization after each reciprocal operation to ensure the sum of the probability of two answer options is 100\%.
 Other answer options $P_1(A), P_1(B), P_2(B)$, will obey the same instruction here.
 Then the bias score calculation is the same as Equation~\ref{equ:bias_equ}.

-By measuring bias for both HBB and HBB-SG, our evaluation framework provides a comprehensive assessment of how biases manifest in both structured responses and free-form text generation, capturing hidden biases that traditional benchmarks overlook.
+By measuring bias for both DBB and DBB-SG, our evaluation framework provides a comprehensive assessment of how biases manifest in both structured responses and free-form text generation, capturing biases in the description-based method that traditional term-based bias benchmarks overlook.